Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 • Castries (TLPC):

-• Parking/PPR: required – frequent parking shortages; additional formal permission required depending on aircraft size
+• Parking/PPR: required – frequent parking shortages; additional formal permission required depending on aircraft size.
+Max parking time 2 hours.

 • Reposition recommendation: TLPL